ali-abdalla/gps-sharing/gps-sharing-api/README.md

 * System dependencies

 * Configuration
-  - GRANT ALL PRIVILEGES ON *.* to 'gps-sharing'@'%' identified by 'gps-sharing' WITH GRANT OPTION;
+  - `GRANT ALL PRIVILEGES ON *.* to 'gps-sharing'@'%' identified by 'gps-sharing' WITH GRANT OPTION`
-  - FLUSH PRIVILEGES;
+  - `FLUSH PRIVILEGES`

 * Database creation